 Bank of New Zealand 02 0152 0575655 00

-Please use your name, invoice number and/or pack number as reference.
+Please use your name, invoice number as reference and pack number as code.

 There are additional fees if a consultation is prolonged or complex or if additional services are required.